craftcms/commerce/docs/events.md

 ### The `beforeRenderPdf` event

-Event handlers can override Commerce's PDF generation by setting the `pdf` property on the event to a custom-rendered PDF.
+Event handlers can override Commerce’s PDF generation by setting the `pdf` property on the event to a custom-rendered PDF.
-Plugins can get notified before the pdf or an order is being rendered.
+Plugins can get notified before the PDF or an order is being rendered.

 ```php
 use craft\commerce\events\PdfEvent;